endurodave/DelegateMQ/docs/DETAILS.md

 # Library

 A single include `DelegateMQ.h` provides access to all delegate library features.
-The library is wrapped within a `DelegateMQ` namespace.
+The library is wrapped within a `dmq` namespace.
 The table below shows the delegate class hierarchy.

 ```cpp
 // Delegates